dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/group-dynamics-worksheet.md

 ## I. Communication
-*Pick a tentative weekly meeting schedule that all members of your group are available for.
-You are required to spend at least 10 hours/week outside of class.
+*You are required to spend at least 10 hours/week outside of class.
 Outline a general weekly meeting schedule with at least 1 time that everybody can make.
 That one meeting must include the entire team in the same room, in person.
 The rest of the 10 hours may be split into several sessions throughout the week.
 A nice tool for this is [when2meet](https://www.when2meet.com/).*

 ### Schedule
 * LSC 200 at 3:30 on Mondays